-Following the disastrous excursion to man’s world, Wonder Woman prays on Themyscira for guidance from the gods before being alerted to Iphthime’s calls for war (see War… #1)
+Following the disastrous excursion to man’s world, Wonder Woman prays on Themyscira for guidance from the gods before being alerted to Iphthime’s calls for war (see WAR OF THE GODS #1)

 In the US, Steve Trevor and Etta Candy are hauled before General Yedziniak to face an investigation into the recent Amazon attack.
 Elsewhere, Amazon prisoners are rescued from the US Army by the Bana-Mighdall acting under Circe’s orders in order to frame the Themysciran Amazons.

 Back on the island, Pythia leaves in order to try and rescue her “daughter” Julia Kapatelis who is held by the sorceress.
-Travelling through the realm of Chaos, she is struck by Hermes and Mercury who are plummeting through Chaos following their battle (again in War… #1) and ends up in Circe’s castle.
+Travelling through the realm of Chaos, she is struck by Hermes and Mercury who are plummeting through Chaos following their battle (again in WAR OF THE GODS #1) and ends up in Circe’s castle.

 Having stayed behind after Wonder Woman left for Olympus, Heracles discovers that Atlas has taken position below the island and is threatening to destroy it.
-However, he and Atlas realise they are from different pantheons, Heracles the Greek and Atlas the Roman, but before they can work out what is going on, Atlas vanishes as Billy Batson calls on his strength from Olympus (again in War… #1) forcing Heracles to try and hold up the island.
+However, he and Atlas realise they are from different pantheons, Heracles the Greek and Atlas the Roman, but before they can work out what is going on, Atlas vanishes as Billy Batson calls on his strength from Olympus (again in WAR OF THE GODS #1) forcing Heracles to try and hold up the island.

 Thrown from Chaos, Wonder Woman eventually arrives in the apartment of her friend, Inspector Indelicato who promises to help her.